 If you’re still feeling indecisive, think about your typical wardrobe palette and select a color that complements it.

 For clients who dress in neutral browns and tans, for instance, I might recommend our Maple or Sunset options.
 If you wear a lot of black, you might go with a very light finish to create contrast, or a very dark one if you want your wardrobe to blend with the rest of your space.
 If you enjoy colors, I usually recommend sticking with a white or off-white finish.
 This lets your clothes speak for your closet and grab immediate attention.

 There’s a little more to selecting hardware than just closing your eyes and pointing.
 In fact, knobs and drawer pulls are important enough that they’re one of the first things many clients want to adjust if they’re unhappy with their old closet systems.

 Chrome is probably my clients’ most common color choice.
 It’s a good all-around option that works with just about any finish.
 Lighter cabinets also tend to match well with hardware that’s a little darker, like our Pewter or Black Antique.
 Brass is another lovely hardware option, but it tends to work best with a finish that already has warm undertones—I usually suggest pairing it with our Antique White or Port finishes.

-Ultimately, a custom closet should help you create the space of your dreams, so don’t be afraid to talk through your options with your designer until you’re satisfied with the outcome.
+Ultimately, a custom closet should help you create the space of your dreams, so don’t be afraid to talk through your options with your designer until you’re satisfied with the closet design.
 There’s a lot to consider, but it’s all part of the fun.
-Reach out for a free design consultation and we’ll help you craft a one-of-a-kind space.
+Reach out for a free design consultation and we’ll help you craft a one-of-a-kind space on the East Coast.